 A workmen’s compensation policy covers the following instances –

 - Permanent partial disablement

 - Diseases suffered by the employee due to the nature of work

 - Any other type of personal injuries suffered due to work

-Companies should, therefore, understand the scope of coverage offered by a workmen’s compensation policy.
-They should take note of the types of contingencies covered under the policy to know which types of accidents would be covered.
-If non-fatal accidents are not covered under the plan, injuries arising out of such accidents would not be covered.
+Companies should, therefore, understand the scope of coverages offered by a workmen’s compensation policy.
+They should take note of the types of contingencies covered under the policy.
+It is important to know the types of accidents covered by the policy.
+If the policy does not cover non-fatal accidents then the medical costs for injuries arising out of such accidents are not paid.
 However, since non-fatal accidents do not result in major injuries, the company can expect to face a minimal liability, which it can usually pay on its own.

 Therefore, a workmen compensation policy covers major instances of fatal and non-fatal accidents related claims that lead to financial distress for the worker and company.